- Hepatitis C is a liver disease caused by the hepatitis C virus.

 Hepatitis C is not spread through breast milk, food or water or by casual contact such as hugging, kissing and sharing food or drinks with an infected person.

-About 75-85 % of newly infected persons develop chronic disease and 60–70% of chronically infected people develop chronic liver disease; 5–20% develop cirrhosis and 1–5% die from cirrhosis or liver cancer.
-In 25 % of liver cancer patients, the underlying cause is hepatitis C.
+About 75–85 % of newly infected persons develop chronic infection and 60–70% of chronically infected people develop chronic liver disease; 5–20% develop cirrhosis and 1–5% die from cirrhosis or liver cancer.
+In 25% of liver cancer patients, the underlying cause is hepatitis C.

-Diagnosis of chronic infection is made when antibodies to the hepatitis C virus are present in the blood for more than six months.
-Similar to acute infections, diagnosis is confirmed with an additional test.
+Diagnosis of chronic infection is made when hepatitis C virus RNA is identified by nucleic acid testing in a person with antibodies against hepatitis C virus.
 Specialized tests are often used to evaluate patients for liver disease, including cirrhosis and liver cancer.

 Early diagnosis can prevent health problems that may result from infection and prevent transmission to family members and other close contacts.
 Some countries recommend screening for people who may be at risk for infection.